Electoral-vote.com: Staff

 The content is produced by Andrew Tanenbaum and Christopher Bates.
 Tanenbaum is a member of Democrats Abroad (he is a long-time resident of the Netherlands) and generally supports Democratic candidates for office.
-For the first few months of the websites existence Tanenbaum went by the alias "the Votemaster", keeping his identity a secret.
+For the first few months of the website's existence Tanenbaum went by the alias "the Votemaster", keeping his identity a secret.
 He revealed his identity on November 1, 2004, as well as stating his reasons and qualifications for running the website.

 In 2015, Tanenbaum was joined by Christopher Bates, who contributes to the site under the name Zenger, chosen in honor of John Peter Zenger.
 Their respective contributions are differentiated by (V) and (Z).
 In December 2024, they were joined by Alison Regan, who contributes under the name Lockwood, or (L), in honor of Belva Ann Lockwood.
 In 2025, Sari Kaufman was introduced as a contributor identified as (A), presumably after Ann Smith Franklin.
 Kaufman had been helping correct errors on the site for some time, but would thenceforth appear occasionally under her own nom-de-plume.